Includeable minimal operating system for C++

 I agree with you, that ad is placed in a odd place.
 It looks so out of place, I would believe it was copy-pasted there by mistake, if it weren't for the HTML link.

-• johndough 10 months ago
+• johndough a year ago

 The members seem to mostly be from Norway and Norway has a law against "hidden" advertising, which I believe applies here.

-• fwsgonzo 10 months ago
+• fwsgonzo a year ago

 We are indeed Norwegian!
 The domain is owned by a squatter now.
 He wants EUR 3000 to release it back to us.
 It's simply too much right now.
 So, I wish that this HN post could change from the squatter URL to GitHub instead.

-• mserdarsanli 10 months ago
+• mserdarsanli a year ago

 according to wayback machine the domain expired at the end of 2021.
 Months later it came back with the sneaky ad.
 Their page at github https://includeos.github.io/ does not have it.
 It is safe to assume whoever grabbed the domain has no association to the authors.